 It does take time for your nose to look the way you had hoped it would after rhinoplasty.
 No matter your reason for surgery, it’s important to avoid scheduling it right before any big events in your life.
 While there are ways to minimize swelling, the only thing that will make it fade for good is time.

-If you have any more questions about swelling after rhinoplasty or want to know more about what you can expect, Dr. Jeffrey Epstein, a facial plastic surgeon who specializes in rhinoplasty, can help.
-Dr. Epstein is double board certified and performs up to five rhinoplasties a week, at practices in Miami.
+If you have any more questions about swelling after rhinoplasty or want to know more about what you can expect, Dr. Anthony Bared, a facial plastic surgeon who specializes in rhinoplasty, can help.
+Dr. Bared is double board certified and performs up to five rhinoplasties a week, at practices in Miami.
 For a consultation in Miami, call (305) 666-5884.